Alexanderamiri/Alexanderamiri/README.md

 #### In my Golden-voyage repository you will find mostly python with some java and c++ code I've written over the course of my physics bachelor degree.
 It's mostly dense numerical analysis ranging from a couple of dozen to a couple of hundred lines of code.

--  I’m currently working as a data scientist at [Nordea], previously at [NAV]
+-  I’m currently working as a data scientist at [Ruter]
 -  How to reach me: Alexanderamiri@hotmail.com , [Linkedin] or [Facebook]